-The following are considered by the directors to be indicators of average performance of the Group that are not necessarily evident from the financial statements but provide insight into the quality of underlying cash flows for the borrowers.
+The following are considered by the directors to be indicators of average performance of the Company and the Group that are not necessarily evident from the financial statements but provide insight into the quality of underlying cash flows for the borrowers.

-2021/20 2019/20 Average Applications: Acceptance ration 7.7:1 7.4:1 Average core demand pool (no. of students) 26,460 24,695
+2020/21 2019/20 Average Applications : Acceptance ratio 6:1:1 6.8:1 Average core demand pool (no. of students) 15,480 15,305

-The indicators above are directly related to performance of the university partner of the Group and any changes in these statistics may potentially affect the performance of the Group and in turn, the economic viability of this company.
+The indicators above are directly related to performance of the university partner of the Company and the Group and any changes in these statistics may potentially affect the performance of the Company and the Group and in turn, the economic viability of this Company.